Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 As you can see, a Cycle is activated once you have set the desired frequency on the scenario.
-In this code snippet, since we have specified `frequency=Frequency.MONTHLY`, the corresponding scenario will be automatically attached to the correct period (month) once it is created. _creation_date_ is automatically assigned `datetime.datetime.now()` but, we are here manually overriding it.
+In this code snippet, since we have specified `frequency=Frequency.MONTHLY`, the corresponding scenario is automatically attached to the correct period (month) once it is created. _creation_date_ is automatically assigned `datetime.datetime.now()` but, we are here manually overriding it.
 A Scenario belongs to a Cycle based on the _creation_date_ of the scenario.
 It can be "attached" to a specific cycle by manually setting its _creation_date_.

 ```python
 tp.Core().run()